4 Basic Functions of Management – Complete Manual for Managers

 - Meeting standards: If the performance/ process meets the set standards, he has to decide how to sustain its level or increase it.

-- Exceeding standards: If the performance/ process exceeds the standards, how to reward employees and how to sustain this high output.
+- Exceeding standards: If the performance/ process exceeds the standards, how to reward employees and how to sustain this high output?

-In this regard, one important consideration is to know how much control to exercise.
+One important consideration is to know how much control to exercise.
 Too much exercise of authority demotivates employees, consequently reducing their creativity and performance.
 A fairly good level of autonomy motivates employees and helps in organizational effectiveness.

 Leading is the most prominent among the 4 basic functions of management.
 It caps other functions as a good leader has the ability to plan, organize and control the activities & resources of the company.